Learning intuitive physics and one-shot imitation using state-action-prediction self-organizing maps: Introduction

-The paper is organized as follows: In the Model section we specify the model architecture including the representation and predicition learning procedures, and the mechanism of inference and action planning.
+The paper is organized as follows: An introductory section on related work is followed by the Model section, where we specify the model architecture including the representation and predicition learning procedures, and the mechanism of inference and action planning.
 In the Method and Results section thereafter we provide a proof of concept using the Open AI's gym cartpole environment.
 The section is subdivided in three parts: First, SapSom is trained by playfully exploring the cartpole environment using random action sequences.
 It is shown that the agent correctly learns to represent the phase space structure of the cartpole system, referred to as "intuitive physics".
 In the second part, the ability to perform kinematic simulation is examined by comparing real and simulated dynamics of the environment under three pre-specified deterministic action sequences as well as under many random action sequences.
 A quantitative error measure is provided which demonstrates that predicted state sequences closely resemble the actual temporal state sequences provided by the environment.
 In the third part of the Method and Results section we analyze the ability of the agent to reach various goals, which are extrinsically given as successful example state sequences.
 Three classes of goals are considered - the balancing task, the controlled-tilt task, and the tilted-balancing task - and individual runs for visual inspection as well as a quantitative performance assessment are given.
 It is shown that the agent flexibly and most of the time successfully solves many instances of these tasks after observing only one demonstration.
-Related work is then summarized after the results section.
-We conclude the paper by discussing how our model might be extended to yield more powerful architectures, and relating our model to biological findings. }
+We conclude the paper by discussing how our model might be extended to yield more powerful architectures, and relating our model to biological findings.
+A preprint of this work has been made available under \cite{stetter2021}.